lucasdiamantaras/PM2.5/README.md

 [DONE] Create a GitHub repository for the project.

-[-] Set up a directory structure within the repository (e.g., for datasets, documentation, source code, notebooks).
+[DONE] Set up a directory structure within the repository (e.g., for datasets, documentation, source code, notebooks).

-[-] Add essential files: README.md for project documentation, .gitignore to exclude unnecessary files from Git tracking, and LICENSE if applicable.
+[DONE] Add essential files: README.md for project documentation, .gitignore to exclude unnecessary files from Git tracking, and LICENSE if applicable.

 #### Obtain and Explore the Dataset